-The fatty acid parts of the fat molecule are broken down bit by bit, and in a process called ketogenesis, an assortment of ketone bodies are created.
-There are several types of ketones: acetoacetate, delta-3-hydroxybutyrate, and acetone.
+The fatty acid parts of the fat molecule are broken down bit by bit, and in a process called ketogenesis, a ketone body called acetoacetate is created.
+Acetoacetate is then converted into the other two types of ketones: beta-hydroxybutyrate, and acetone.

 The glycerol part of the broken down fat molecule gets converted into glucose in a process called gluconeogenesis, which means "make new sugar".

 During times of fasting, gluconeogenesis is one the liver's most important jobs.
 Glucose is especially important for your brain function, and your liver will always make sure your blood levels of glucose stay within a narrow range, no matter what.

 When a person is starving, the body will burn up fat and muscle tissue to create glucose.

 This is the main reason that registered dietitians say that carbohydrates are necessary for brain function.
 But this is incorrect, biochemically speaking, because the body has a "secret weapon" called ketosis.

 Ketones made from the products of fatty acids can be used by the muscles and brain to make energy when glucose is scarce.